Credit Cards - What You Need To Know - Training Manual

 What information is the credit card company required to disclose when it makes an offer of credit?

-• Grace period—a period during which finance charged do not accrue.
+- Grace period—a period during which finance charges do not accrue on purchases.

-• Annual fees—some issuers charge annual membership fees ranging from $20-$75 or more.
-A few issuers charge an annual fee only when you don’t use your card or use it very infrequently.
+- Annual fees—some issuers charge annual membership fees ranging from $20-$75 or more.

-• Fees—such as cash advance, late payment or over credit limit.
+- Fees—such as cash advance, balance transfer, late payment or over credit limit.

 I received an invitation to apply for a credit card.
 Does that mean my application is guaranteed to be approved?

-No. There are two types of credit card offers: pre-screen-ed and invitations to apply.
+No. There are two types of credit card offers: pre-screened and invitations to apply.
 Invitations to apply simply ask you to apply for a card.
 Unlike pre-screened offers, invitations do not require a firm offer of credit.
 The company will use the information you provide in your application, along with any information on file about you at the major credit reporting bureaus, to make its decision about your application.
+Issuers are required to assess the applicant’s ability to pay before opening a new account or increasing a credit limit.

 While I was shopping, I was invited to apply for the store’s credit card, to get a 10% discount on my purchases.
 Is this common?